Here’s how Riot’s offline ‘League’ and ‘Valorant’ competitions landed in Iceland

 “We want this to be something where people don’t look back at the experience and say, ‘Well, it was worth it,’ in the sense that it offset sacrifices,” Troop said.
 “We want them to look back at the experience and say that they had a good time competing.”

-As for the unusual coordination of the two events, Troop cautioned not to read into it, chalking it up to a question of operational efficiency. will Riot host another back-to-back “League of Legends” and “Valorant” event?
+As for the unusual coordination of the two events, Troop cautioned not to read into it, chalking it up to a question of operational efficiency.
+Will Riot host another back-to-back “League of Legends” and “Valorant” event?
 That depends entirely on what “we think feels good for our audience and for the sports,” Troop said.

 Riot is still finalizing some aspects of its plan, including trying to get players access to a gym, if it is permissible by Iceland’s covid protocols.
 Similarly, Troop said Riot is declining to address additional details of the event until they are finalized.